cadencelee/nba-clutch-performance-2024-25/README.md

 1. Points per 36 (normalize per 36) - How many points the player scores in clutch time
 2. FG% - Are they efficient?
 3. FT% - How do they perform under pressure ("free" points)
-4. Turnovers per 36 (normalize per 36) - (subtract)
+4. Turnovers per 36 (normalize per 36) - (subtract) How many errors did they make in critical moments
-5. Plus minus per 36 (normalize per 36) - the point difference when a player is on the court
+5. Plus minus per 36 (normalize per 36) - The point difference when a player is on the court
-6. Assists per 36 (normalize per 36)
+6. Assists per 36 (normalize per 36) - How well a player creates scoring opportunities under pressure

 ## Weight of metrics for "clutch rating" formula
 1. Points per 36: 30%